mixpanel/docs/docs/Platform/Advanced/Custom-Properties.md

 They can create a custom property using the channel with this transformation:

-if("Facebook" in A or "Linkedin" in A or "Twitter" in A, "Social", A)

 ![https://help.mixpanel.com/hc/article_attachments/360053125752/mceclip1.png](https://help.mixpanel.com/hc/article_attachments/360053125752/mceclip1.png)

 ## Add Domain Knowledge from Existing Data to Make Data More Accessible